Olical/EventEmitter/README.md

 	// Log the array of listeners to show that it has been removed console.log(ee.listeners('foo'));

+## API

+This is just the method list for the API.
+For in-depth argument documentation please check the source.
+Every method has a JSDoc comment block that explains every aspect of the method.

+ * EventEmitter.Event(type, listener, scope, once) - Event class, used internally for listener managing.
+   * EventEmitter.Event.fire(args) - Calls the events listener with the specified array of arguments.
+ * EventEmitter.eachListener(type, callback) - Loops over every listener for an event passing them to the callback.
+ * EventEmitter.addListener(type, listener, scope, once) - Adds an event listener for the specified event.
+ * EventEmitter.on(type, listener, scope, once) - Alias of the addListener method.
+ * EventEmitter.once(type, listener, scope) - Alias of the addListener method but will remove the event after the first use.
+ * EventEmitter.removeListener(type, listener) - Removes the a listener for the specified event.
+ * EventEmitter.removeAllListeners(type) - Removes all listeners for a specified event.
+ * EventEmitter.listeners(type) - Retrieves the array of listeners for a specified event.
+ * EventEmitter.emit(type, args) - Emits an event executing all appropriate listeners.

 ## Tests

 EventEmitter is tested and working in the following browsers.